 - What services do you offer?

-We offer a confidential and anonymous Helpline; Counselling Services, an ISVA Service, a Peer Group and a Mindfulness Group.
+We offer a confidential and anonymous Emotional Support Line; Counselling Services, an ISVA Service, a Peer Group and a Mindfulness Group.
 We also offer Training to professionals.

 - What is an ISVA service?